MethodsAndPractices/vsteam/.docs/Add-VSTeamProcess.md

 ### -Description

-The Description of the new process.
+The description of the new Process.

 ```yaml
 Type: String